-Deletes from the FTP server any files that match a wildcard, for example, *.xml.
-Upon success, the function returns a list of deleted files (file name without path) or an empty list if no match was found.
-If execution fails, the outcome depends on the Abort on error parameter described below.
+Deletes files matching a wildcard (e.g., *.xml) from an FTP server.
+If execution is successful, the function returns a list of deleted files or an empty list if no match has been found.
+If execution fails, the outcome depends on the Abort on error parameter (see below).

-Address of the remote FTP server, either as a URL or IP address.
+Mandatory parameter.
+Address of a remote FTP server, as a URL or IP address.

 Directory on host

-The name of the directory, on the host, from which you want to delete a file.
+Optional parameter.
+The name of a directory on the remote FTP server, from which you want to delete files that match a specific wildcard.

 Use passive mode

-Use passive mode if connection problems occur (for example, if routers or firewalls are set up to prevent active connections).
+Optional parameter.
+Use the passive mode if connection problems occur (e.g., if routers or firewalls are set up to prevent active connections).
 The default value is true.

 Use SSL/TLS encryption

-(Optional parameter, the default value is No.) To transfer information, FTP uses a command channel and a data channel.
-If you would like to transfer FTP data without encryption, set this value to No. Otherwise, set this value to one of the following:
+Optional parameter.
+The default value is No. To transfer information, FTP uses a command channel and a data channel.
+If you would like to transfer FTP data without encryption, leave the default value.
+Otherwise, set this value to one of the following:

 •Explicit with encrypted command channel